 The world is now divided into two halves-object and ideas suppliers.
-Ideas are getting far more powerful than objects, like natural resources and labor, for creating new wealth.
+Ideas are getting far more powerful than objects, like natural resources and labor, for creating new Wealth.
 Object suppliers are increasingly getting marginalized.
-They desperately need the entry to the idea economy.
+They desperately need entry to the idea economy.
 But is there a feasible option for them?
-From craftsmanship to a creative wave of destruction appears to be an effective and efficient entry strategy for profiting from ideas.
+From Craftsmanship to a creative wave of destruction appears to be an effective and efficient entry strategy for profiting from ideas.
 However, there are also other entry windows for them.
-Often, those options are creating confusion leading to lack of focus and wastage of resources.
+Often, those options are creating confusion leading to a lack of focus and wastage of resources.

 Startups, incubation centers, and venture capital funds

 To profit from ideas, the startup is a highly preferred route.
 The common belief is that come up with a great idea and nurture it to mint tons of money.
 Idea competitions take place for stimulating and alluring creative minds to come up with great ideas.
 Incubation centers are built, and accelerator programs are organized to host high potential ideas to grow.
 Due to the astronomical valuation of nascent ideas, money is pouring into venture capital funds to take a piece of the new pie of wealth likely to be created by those ideas.
 VC fund managers are loaded with ideas to pick from to fund.
 They do not have enough time to listen and read through detailed proposals.
 Hence, startups are busy sharpening their pitch-deck.